pivotal/docs-platform-automation/docs/tasks.md

   [elastic-runtime,2.5.0]cf-2.5.0-build.45.pivotal
   ```

-!!! info "When only downloading from Pivnet"
+!!! info "When only downloading from Tanzu Network"
-    When the download product config only has Pivnet credentials,
+    When the download product config only has Tanzu Network credentials,
     it will not add the prefix to the downloaded product.
-    For example, `example-product.pivotal` from Pivnet will be outputed
+    For example, `example-product.pivotal` from Tanzu Network will be outputted
     as `example-product.pivotal`.

 !!! info